Scattered showers this morning, thunderstorms later this afternoon

 A heads up for some incoming weather later today and tomorrow.

-A few of the storms could be strong to severe through the afternoon and evening today.
+A few storms could be strong to severe through the afternoon and evening Sunday.
 We are in a Slight risk (level 2 out of 5) for severe weather.
 Main threats will be damaging wind and the possibility of large hail with stronger storms.
 There is also a possibility for flash flooding as well.

 Tonight we will continue to watch the chance of a few strong to severe thunderstorms.
 The low will be 68 degrees.